eitanf/GAMO-R/README.md

 Special C++ dependencies: Intel TBB Library (only for onemax.cc)

 ## Overview
-These are the most important files for this project.
+The following lists the most important files for this project.
 The ones not mentioned here are either simple utilities included by these, or are graphs and output data.

 `representation.py` contains definitions of a Representation object, which is used heavily throughout other Python implementations.
 It also contains useful functions for initializing common types of representations (e.g. SB, BRG, UBL, NGG), computing various properties (such as no. of local optima), and translating to and from permutation notation.

-`distdistortion.py` contains functions to compute distance distortion and point locality of representations. `locality.cc` is a C++ implementation.
+`distdistortion.py` contains functions to compute distance distortion and point locality of representations. `locality.cc` is a C++ implementation of the same, for speed.

-`cube.py` is simply for generating non-greedy Gray codes using Hamiltonian walks on the hypercube.
+`cube.py` generates non-greedy Gray codes using Hamiltonian walks on the hypercube.

 `onemax.cc` is the main implementation of the general ONEMAX, for both SA and ES.